-The Museum’s initiative to examine the international community’s responses to warnings of impending violence in the case of the Rwandan genocide culminates with a conference in The Hague.Read More
+The Museum’s initiative to examine the international community’s responses to warnings of impending violence in the case of the Rwandan genocide culminated with a conference in The Hague in June 2014.Read More

 In February 2014 the Museum sent a delegation to Jordan to learn more about the plight of refugees fleeing the violence in Syria.Read More